-- become involved with a boyfriend or girlfriend from a different culture or religion. - want to get out of an arranged marriage; become involved with a boyfriend or girlfriend from a different culture or religion. - want to get out of an arranged marriage. - want to get out of a forced marriage - wear clothes or take part in activities that might not be considered traditional within a particular culture
+- become involved with a boyfriend or girlfriend from a different culture or religion. - want to get out of an arranged marriage. - want to get out of a forced marriage - wear clothes or take part in activities that might not be considered traditional within a particular culture